brianlockerbie/old-portfolio/_portfolio/portfolio-site.md

 3. Run 'npm install' (or view the required dependencies listed in the package.json file and install each manually).
 4. Run 'npm start' to view the project in your browser at: localhost:3000

-Techniques and concepts:
-Node.js
-npm
-express.js
-pug template engine
-middleware
-error handling
+Techniques and Concepts: Node.js, Npm, Express.js, Pug Template Engine, Middleware & Error Handling